rwahs/tools/README.md

 Syntax for the `import` task:

-    rwahs migrate --env <env> [--clean]

-Using the shorthand form for parameters:

-    rwahs migrate -e <env> [-C]
+    rwahs migrate -e <env> [-n]

-This task does not accept a `--component`/`-c` parameter, because it implicitly relates to running the import scripts.
+This task does not accept a `-c` parameter, because it implicitly relates to running the import scripts.

-If the `--clean`/`-C` parameter is specified, it is the equivalent of running the `clean` task followed by the `migrate` task.
+If the `-n` parameter is specified, it is the equivalent of running the `clean` task followed by the `migrate` task.